vccolombo/vccolombo.github.io/_projects/00freegamesnewsletter.md

 ## Getting the subscribers: freegamesnewsletter.tech

 A newsletter is useless without subscribers.
 So I needed to create a web page for my users to subscribe to the newsletter.
-This was made using Nodejs.
-I already had some familiarity with Nodejs, and it became an opportunity to train my skills with a real project.
+This was made using Node.js.
+I already had some familiarity with Node.js, and it became an opportunity to train my skills with a real project.

 The implementation was made using the [Express](https://expressjs.com/) framework.
 I learned a lot about the framework's best practices during the development process.
 Also, I had to take care of securing my user's inputs to avoid compromising my application.
 This was interesting and made me learn a lot about techniques to avoid malicious user inputs.
 I also had the opportunity to learn about _async/await_ as a way to fix [callback hell](https://blog.avenuecode.com/callback-hell-promises-and-async/await).